emalihin/uk_covid_19_cumulative_period_tracking/README.md

 This takes the latest daily COVID New Cases infection data from dataSource and calculates the cumulative rate of infections over 100k population over 14 days.
-Then stores the new daily and rate data in the rate_data.txt.
+Then stores the rate data in the rate_data.txt.